JanWillemBrands/ApusApus/README.md

                      "."
                      }.skip([spaces, comment])

-But now we have a problem because `Mary` is both a person and a word, so we may need a qualifier that shows our preferences for string literals over regex literals like .prefer(.stringLiterals).
+But now we have a problem because `Mary` is both a person and a word, so we'll need a way to e.g. set priority of string literals over regex literals like .prefer(.stringLiterals).
+I guess I'm asking about composability.

 YACC